xviinceent/discord-server-template/README.md

-    "moderator_role_id": "The role ID of the moderator role (NOT IN QUOTATION MARKS)", "admin_role_id": "The role ID of the admin role (NOT IN QUOTATION MARKS)", "ticket_opening_channel_id": "The channel ID of the channel for opening a ticket (NOT IN QUOTATION MARKS)", "ticket_category_id": "The category ID of the category for the ticket channels (NOT IN QUOTATION MARKS)" }
+    "moderator_role_id": "The role ID of the moderator role (NOT IN QUOTATION MARKS)", "admin_role_id": "The role ID of the admin role (NOT IN QUOTATION MARKS)", "ticket_opening_channel_id": "The channel ID of the channel for opening a ticket (NOT IN QUOTATION MARKS)", "ticket_category_id": "The category ID of the category for the ticket channels (NOT IN QUOTATION MARKS)", "tempvoice_creation_channel_id": "The channel ID of the channel for the temporary voice channel creation (NOT IN QUOTATION MARKS)", "tempvoice_creation_category_id": "The category ID of the category for the created temporary voice channels (NOT IN QUOTATION MARKS)", "ticket_logging_channel_id": "The channel ID of the channel for ticket logging" }
 ```